xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/Meditations on First Philosophy/Third Meditation.md

 <p class="date">18<sup>th</sup> November 2020</p>

-The first point Descartes notes is a general rule regarding knowledge:
+The first point Descartes makes is a general rule regarding knowledge:

 > So now I seem to be able to lay it down as a general rule that whatever I perceive very clearly and distinctly is true

-Clearness and distinctness are the key to perceiving what's actually true.
+Clearness and distinctness are the key to perceiving what's actually true.\
 While looking at geometrical truths, I can't be fooled that they're not so.

 A critic: since Descartes bases his demonstration of God on ideas, either the demonstration doesn't work because it's built on unstable elements, or it's useless because we already know our ideas are certain.

 Descartes' reply:
-We have to distinguish the present evidence and what God's warrants.
+We have to distinguish the present evidence and what God warrants.
 We need God to preserve the authenticity that our past evidence is true.

 I can doubt of this kind of truth only if it appears as a class of ideas.